It’s Time To Think About Leadership Differently

 Ready To Think Differently?

-All of these examples are adaptive challenges LeaderShift Insights® has worked on that required an organization to abandon its traditional leadership style to find a solution.
-Adaptive challenges require our teams and organizations to create solutions that require us to think differently – radically differently – while seeking to understand and mobilize an increasing array of stakeholders in ways we may never have had to mobilize before.
+All of these examples of complexity are adaptive challenges LeaderShift Insights® has worked on that required an organization to abandon its traditional leadership style to find a solution.
+Adaptive challenges demmand solutions that require us to think radically differently – while seeking to understand and mobilize stakeholders in ways we never have before.
 These adaptive challenges require more than “business as usual” solutions.

-If your organization would like to increase its capacity to adapt in the face of rapid or disruptive change or if you can use some help mobilizing your team around adaptive challenge, call us.
+If you can use some help mobilizing your team around adaptive challenge, call us.
 It’s what we do.

-*This is an excerpt from Resilience: It’s Not About Bouncing Back, a new book by Jennifer Eggers and Cynthia Barlow scheduled to be released this spring.
-More details on preorders coming soon.
+*This excerpt is from Resilience: It’s Not About Bouncing Back, by Jennifer Eggers and Cynthia Barlow.